wpradier/BestPluginEver/README.md

 ```

 # Congratulations !
-You may now feel fullfilled as a developper.
+You may now feel fulfilled as a developper.

 # Uninstalling
 If you feel like this plugin did not fill the hole Karen left in your heart 5 years ago, you may copy this shit in your terminal: